Las Vegas Review-Journal: History

-In March 1929, the Clark County Journal began publication, and in July of that year, the Review bought the Journal and shortly thereafter began co-publication as the Las Vegas Evening Review-Journal.
+In March 1929, James G. Scrugham, former Nevada governor and former publisher of the Nevada State Journal of Reno, established the Las Vegas Journal.
+That July, the Review bought the Journal and shortly thereafter began co-publication as the Las Vegas Evening Review-Journal.
 In the early 1940s, Cahlan and Garside's company, Southwestern Publishing, bought the Las Vegas Age, from Charles P. "Pop" Squires, which began publication in 1905 and was the oldest surviving paper in Las Vegas.
-The word "evening" was dropped from the name in 1949 when Garside left the company and Cahlan struck an agreement with Donald W. Reynolds and his Donrey Media Group.